tango-controls/tango-doc/source/development/advanced/reference.rst

 host is the name of the computer where the database server is running and port is the port number on which it is listening. <host> should be a FQDN (Fully Qualified Domain Name).

-If you want to have a Tango control system which has several database servers (but only one database) in order to survive a database server crash, use the following syntax
+If you want to have a Tango control system which has several database servers (but only one database) in order to survive a database server crash, use the following syntax:

 TANGO\_HOST=<host\_1>:<port\_1>,<host\_2>:<port\_2>,<host\_3>:<port\_3>